missgreenwood/masterarbeit/Referenzen/Zusammenfassungen/zusammenfassung_Byers2002.md

 	5. "Internal Bloom filter" (S. 7)
 	6. "Leaf Bloom filter" (S. 7)

 - Funktionsweise: "each peer starts by building a Patricia trie of their set along with the associated Merkle tree values.
 The message A then sends to B is a Bloom filter of the values from the Merkle tree.
-For B to perform approximate reconciliation, B uses the same recursive algorithm previously used to traverse an uncollapsed trie, to traverse its collapsed Patricia trei T_B" (S. 7)
+For B to perform approximate reconciliation, B uses the same recursive algorithm previously used to traverse an uncollapsed trie, to traverse its collapsed Patricia trie T_B" (S. 7)
 - Vorteile durch Verwendung des Bloom-Filters z.
 Zusammenfassung des Merkle-Baums:
 	1. B sucht die Knotenwerte in T_B im Bloom-Filter von A -> d.h. falls irgendein Knoten T_A den gesuchten Wert enthält, wird er mit hoher W'keit gefunden
 	2. Quasi keine Hash-Kollisionen in den Merkle-Bäumen mehr mögl., da der ART große #Bits für jeden Wert im Merkle-Tree verwenden kann -> werden nicht an den anderen Peer geschickt, sondern in Bloom-Filter zusammengefasst